Lee Jung Hyun 007th

 Lee Jung Hyun 007th is Lee Jung Hyun's seventh album.

 The title relates to her as a killer whom she tries to kill her boyfriend who betrays her for another woman.
 The title song "Suspicious Man" (수상한 남자) brought many Korean people's attention.
-Unlike her previous mini album "Avaholic" she brings her old style of music.
+Unlike her previous mini album "Avaholic" she brings back her previous style of music.
 The song "연 (緣)" is the first ballad song that she ever added to her albums.